Anne Montgomery (peace activist): Plowshares Movement

-In 1980, Montgomery joined the Plowshares Eight which was an anti-nuclear weapons and Christian pacifist movement.
-The movement often consisted of members calling for the abolition of nuclear weapons.
+In 1980, Montgomery joined the Plowshares Eight, an anti-nuclear weapons and Christian pacifist movement co-founded by Philip Berrigan, Liz McAlister, Daniel Berrigan, and others.
+The movement included activists such as Susan Crane and often consisted of members calling for the abolition of nuclear weapons.
 Some members of the movement damaged nuclear weapons and military bases to directly disarm the facilities.
 Montgomery was among the first that were arrested for these acts, and served time in prison.
 She participated in several other Plowshares movement actions, including one in 2009, at the age of 83.
+She was best known for insisting that her work was not civil disobedience, but divine obedience.

 In 1987 Montgomery co-edited a book with Art Laffin, Swords into Plowshares: Nonviolent Direct Action for Disarmament, about the Plowshares movement, and nonviolent direct action for disarmament, peace, and social justice.
+In 2024 he co-edited a book of her poetry written in war zones and in prison (see the section below).

 Other peace activism

-In the late 1970s, Montgomery became a member of Pax Christi, which is the national catholic peace movement.
-Throughout the 90s, she travelled with Christian Peacemaker Teams (CPT) to places of conflict in Iraq, West Bank, Hebron, and the Balkans.
+In the late 1970s, Montgomery became a member of Pax Christi, a national Catholic peace movement.
+Throughout the 90s, she traveled with Community Peacemaker Teams (CPT, then known as Christian Peacemaker Teams) to places of conflict in Iraq, West Bank, Hebron, and the Balkans.
 In January 1991, she protested against the US bombing Iraq.
 She supported the Gulf Peace Team Camp on the Iraq-Saudi border which was there to provide a nonviolent presence before and during the initial stages of the war, and in 2000 she fasted for a month to show her disapproval of US support for the UN sanctions against Iraq.
 In 2005, she participated in a 70-mile walk and a four-day fast and vigil with the organization witness against torture, which worked toward the closing of the Guantanamo Naval Base.

-Anne Montgomery said the following regarding her peace activism: “civil disobedience is, traditionally, the breaking of a civil law to obey a higher law, sometimes with the hope of changing the unjust civil law. … But we should speak of such actions as divine obedience, rather than civil disobedience.
-The term ‘disobedience’ is not appropriate because any law that does not protect and enhance human life is no real law.”